Important Legal Disclaimer

 - Life changes (job loss, health issues, family growth)

-Real Example: Emma and James, Sydney first home buyers.
+Real Example: Emma and James, Sydney first-time buyers.
 Pre-approval: $850,000.
 Budget: $750,000.
 Walk-away: $765,000.

 They attended 9 auctions.
 Lost 8.
 Won the 9th at $760,000.
 They felt let down at first.
 It wasn't their "dream" home.

-Your apartment checklist or new apartment checklist should include deposit planning well before you start viewing properties.
+Your first apartment checklist or new apartment checklist should include deposit planning well before you start viewing properties.

 - You borrow $617,500 (95% LVR)